Watch our video on options trading tips for beginners to learn how to trade options.

 There are many different ways to make money in the market out there.
 In the webinar above, Tim gives an overview on how to trade options, what he looks for and how he trades them.
 Make sure to take our advanced options course after taking our basic options course to further your knowledge.

-In this options trading strategies for beginners post we will be discussing how to trade options, what options are and how to use some of the popular option trading techniques that are out there.
-Our goal here is to provide you with access to some simple options trading tutorial videos that will help you learn how to trade options.
+In this options trading tips for beginners post we'll be discussing how to trade options, what options are and how to use some of the popular option trading techniques that are out there.
+Our goal here is to provide you with access to some simple options trading tutorial videos.
+As a result, these videos will help you learn how to trade options.

 If you're looking for the most successful options strategy, you’ll have to try them out and find which ones work best for you.
 Ultimately, it’s a matter of your preference and risk tolerance.
 Yes, options are risky if you don't have the proper risk management strategies in place.
 This is the case for any type of trading in the stock market.
 Every trade has risk and needs to be managed.

 It helps you with swing trading or long term options trading.
 It doesn't take long to grasp and it has very clear signals for new and experienced traders to trade from.

 Some popular ways of trading options that we have personally traded are purchasing “naked” call and put options, straddle option strategy, vertical spread options, strangles and iron condors.
 Confused what these are?
 Read on.